Mehmed VI: Mustafa Kemal's assignment

-By the end of the war, conditions in Thrace and Anatolia -by all metrics- were disastrous, to the point where public order collapsed.
+By the end of the war, conditions in Thrace and Anatolia – by all metrics – were disastrous, to the point where public order collapsed.
 The Allied Powers allowed officers to be assigned to the army to ensure public order and demobilize the army.
 On 30 April 1919 Mustafa Kemal Pasha was assigned to the Ninth Army Troops Inspectorate, a wide-ranging responsibility which effectively gave him civil and administrative authority over all of Anatolia.
 No subject of an Ottoman Sultan received such a delegation of powers since Köprülü Mehmed Pasha in the 1650s.
 Mustafa Kemal was a popular, competent, and ambitious general who fought with distinction in the Gallipoli campaign and since the armistice had attempted to capitalize on his fame.
 Though he was a Unionist, he had poor relations with CUP leaders and was annoyingly isolated from power.
-He was also outraged by the bad faith of the allied powers, but believed drastic actions had to be taken to secure Turkish independence in the face of Western imperialism.
+He was also outraged by the bad faith of the allied powers, and secretly believed drastic actions had to be taken to secure Turkish independence in the face of Western imperialism.
 In the lead up to this assignment, Kemal and the Sultan reconnected and held several audiences, with Vahdeddin trying to assess through Kemal the attitude of the army towards him, Kemal wrote later that Vahdeddin's singular concern over his army's loyalty gave him a feeling of hopelessness.
 Kemal also held several meetings with the Grand Vizier, Damat Ferid Pasha, and it is perhaps because of these meetings he was not caught up in the first waves of arrests of Unionists and war criminals.